mindspore-ai/docs/docs/faq/source_en/supported_features.md

 <font size=3>**Q: How do I visualize the MindSpore Lite offline model (.ms file) to view the network structure?**</font>

 A: MindSpore Lite code is being submitted to the open-source repository Netron.
 Later, the MS model visualization will be implemented using Netron.
-While there are still some issues to be resolved in the Netron open-source repository, we have a Netron version for internal use, which can be [downloaded](https://github.com/lutzroeder/netron/releases).
+While there are still some issues to be resolved in the Netron open-source repository, we have a Netron version for internal use, which can be downloaded in the [`netron` releases](https://github.com/lutzroeder/netron/releases).

 <br/>